vymjay/aprylo-nextjs/public/icons/README.md

 - icon-384x384.png
 - icon-512x512.png

-These should be square PNG images with the VB Cart logo.
+These should be square PNG images with the Aprylo logo.

 You can use online tools like:
 - https://realfavicongenerator.net/